Dasharo/docs/docs/unified-test-documentation/dasharo-performance/400-coreboot-boot-measure.md

 1. Download `cbmem` from <https://cloud.3mdeb.com/index.php/s/zTqkJQdNtJDo5Nd>
     to the DUT.

-## CBMEM001.001 coreboot booting time measure after coldboot (Ubuntu 22.04)
+## CBMEM001.001 coreboot booting time measure after cold boot (Ubuntu 22.04)

 **Test description**

-This test aims to verify whether the DUT boots after coldboot and how long this process takes.
+This test aims to verify whether the DUT boots after cold boot and how long this process takes.
 This test case may be re-done several times to to average the results and specify the platform stability.